 Creating company-led events that bring employees together either digitally or increasingly in real life can re-establish connections that may have drifted thanks to the digital dissonance many have experienced.

 Meeting under the pretence of social integration rather than business is a powerful way of making your team feel part of a collective culture rather than just cogs in a machine.
+For example:

 - With a remote team of over 80 employees, Buffer, the social media app, hosts “Impromptu Hour” every Friday.
 This is an open Zoom call set up by the company with no real agenda other than letting their team have a relaxed chat.
 This regular event promotes workplace chemistry between employees in a low-pressure environment.